-Writing the Results will include both text and illustrative materials AKA the tables and charts.
+Writing the Results will include both text and illustrative material from the tables and charts.
 Use the text to explain and guide the reader through your key results, i.e., the information that answers the hypothesis you investigated.
 Use the tables and charts to help strengthen and explain what you are stating in your text.

 Your results should follow these guidelines:

 1. Include what you wanted to accomplish and prove during your experiment.